Skip to content

 (0 rows)

-Review max_replication_slots, max_wal_senders, max_logical_replication_workers, max_worker_processes, and max_sync_workers_per_subscription based on your usage.
+7. Review the max_replication_slots, max_wal_senders, max_logical_replication_workers, max_worker_processes, and max_sync_workers_per_subscription parameters based on your usage.

 Related information